-- Apply the knowledge and methods of science to explain research questions, assumption, observations, and the results within the Life Sciences. - 2.
-Communicate effectively about scientic ideas, assumptions, observations, and results in oral and/or written formats. - Demonstrate critical thinking, creative thinking and problem-solving skills by applying scientific principles learned to multidisciplinary problems. - Use appropriate laboratory protocols to generate meaningful quantitative and qualitative data to form reasonable conclusions. - Demonstrate the safe and proper use of scientific instrumentation, measuring devices, chemical reagents, media, and/or tools of science commonly found in a modern laboratory to collect relevant and quality data. - 6.
-Understand the relationship of the Life Sciences to other areas of study and be able to make informed and ethical choices.
+- Demonstrate knowledge of the major chemical and biological topics in Life Sciences. - Effectively communicate scientic ideas, assumptions, observations and results in oral and written formats. - Demonstrate critical thinking and problem-solving skills by applying scientific principles. - Use appropriate laboratory procedures to generate and analyze quantitative and qualitative data to form conclusions. - 5.
+Demonstrate the safe and proper use of scientific instrumentation, measuring devices, chemical reagents, media and tools to collect relevant and quality data. - Understand the relationship of the Life Sciences to other areas of study and be able to make informed ethical choices.